realworldbooks/Grokking_Software_Architecture/Chapter 04/Python/section_4_4_anti_patterns/after_rich_domain_thin_controller/README.md

 # 4.4 Anti-Patterns: Rich Domain & Thin Controller (After Refactoring)

-This Python project demonstrates the "After" state of a professionally structured Layered Tier architecture.
+This Python project demonstrates the "After" state of a professionally structured Layered Architecture.
 It resolves the "Fat Controller" and "Anemic Domain" anti-patterns by isolating business rules into a **Rich Domain Model** and coordinating data via a **Service Layer** (Orchestrator).

 ## Architectural Highlights